 - Rain barrels are especially effective in the rainy spring months.
 Some people leave their barrels dry over the winter, so that they don’t freeze when the temperature dips.

 - Contact companies that store bulk food items to see if they may have a barrel they aren’t using.
-They may let you take their “recyclable” off their hands, or sell it to you at a discount.
+They might let you take their “recyclable” off their hands, or sell it to you at a discount.

 - You can find faucet attachments and downspout re-routing pieces at your local hardware store.

 If you want to build your own rain barrel:

 - IMPORTANT: If you build a rain barrel with recycled materials, don’t use one that has ever contained toxic materials, including acids and oils — even if it was pressure washed, some residue and odors can remain.
 Ones that contained food-quality materials are best.
 Keep yourself and your plants healthy!

 - A number of good videos are posted online.
 Just search “Making rain barrels video.”